Orthogonal Mode Decomposition for Finite Discrete Signals: Extracting Modes Based on Orthogonal Projection Algorithm

-The actual discrete time domain real signals are all of finite length, and the discussion of the finite length discrete time domain real signals (time series signals) has important theoretical and practical significance.
+The actual discrete real signals are all of finite length, and the discussion of the finite-length discrete time domain real signals (time series signals) has important theoretical and practical significance.